ERnsTL/flowd/README.md

 Next, [open the online editor](https://app.flowhub.io/#runtime/endpoint?protocol%3Dwebsocket%26address%3Dws%3A%2F%2Flocalhost%3A3569).
 This loads the management application from a central server, but connects to your local runtime.

-You should see a predefined test network, can re-arrange them, start/stop the network.
-You will see output on your terminal.
+You should see a predefined test network, can re-arrange the components, start/stop the network etc. You will see output on your terminal.

 It should look roughly like this: